PIR-IDS/ble-scanner/README.md

 ### Documentation

-Once the code is runniing on the Arduino, you can visualize the data in a terminal with the following command :
+Once the code is running on the Arduino, you can visualize the data in a terminal with the following command :
   ```sh
   pio device monitor
   ```